Accenture/reactive-interaction-gateway/README.md

 ### 6. Next: connect your app

-You can easily build an event listener right into your frontend:
+You can easily add an event listener to your frontend:

 ```javascript
 const url = "http://localhost:4000/_rig/v1/socket/sse";